Jhorgen/volunteer-tracker/README.md

 ## _Description_
 This program was written with Ruby and Postgres and was designed to test basic database functionality.
+The homepage lists ongoing projects that will display current volunteers for each.

 ### _Languages, frameworks, libraries, etc!_